robertblackwell/fp_-parsing/paper/parsing_intro.md

 ## Arithmetic Expressions

 The mission of this project is to build programs that
--   parses arithmetic expressions into a data structure I will call and `Ast`,
+-   parses arithmetic expressions into a data structure I will call an `Ast`,
 -   evaluates such a data structure,
 -   and prints such a data structure.